Membrane models

 Before the emergence of electron microscopy in the 1950s, scientists did not know the structure of a cell membrane or what its components were; biologists and other researchers used indirect evidence to identify membranes before they could actually be visualized.
 Specifically, it was through the models of Overton, Langmuir, Gorter and Grendel, and Davson and Danielli, that it was deduced that membranes have lipids, proteins, and a bilayer.
 The advent of the electron microscope, the findings of J. David Robertson, the proposal of Singer and Nicolson, and additional work of Unwin and Henderson all contributed to the development of the modern membrane model.
 However, understanding of past membrane models elucidates present-day perception of membrane characteristics.
 Following intense experimental research, the membrane models of the preceding century gave way to the fluid mosaic model that is generally accepted as a partial description.
-However, it has been argued that membranes need not be very fluid or have a lipid bilayer in certain zones, and a protein-lipid code was proposed as a new model that accounts for this.